Ogweno/paper-yadkin-swat-study/README.md

 All publically available data is described here and in Suttles et al. (2018).
 With respect to simulated data and data analysis scripts, there are no other versions available online.

 **Recommended citation for the data**<br>
 Suttles, K.M., N. K. Singh, J.M.
 Vose, K.L.
 Martin, R.E.
 Emanuel, J.W.
 Coulston, S.M.
 Saia, and M.T.
 Crump.
 2018.
 Assessment of Hydrologic Vulnerability to Urbanization and Climate Change in a Rapidly Changing Watershed in the Southeast U.S. *Science of the Total Environment*.
-XX(XX):XX-XX.
+645:806-816.

 **Paper Availability**<br>
-The paper is available online at via [*Science of the Total Environment*](XXXX) and [*Treesearch*](XXXX).
-If you do not have a subscription to the journal or are having trouble accessing it, please contact Kelly Suttles directly for a copy of the pre-print.
+The paper is available online at via [*Science of the Total Environment*](https://doi.org/10.1016/j.scitotenv.2018.06.287) and [*Treesearch*](https://www.fs.usda.gov/treesearch/pubs/56780).
+If you do not have a subscription to the journal or are having trouble accessing it, please contact Sheila Saia or Kelly Suttles directly for a copy of the pre-print.

 ## Data & File Overview ##
 This repository is organized into three main directories: observed\_data, simulated\_data, and analysis\_scripts.